igorMSoares/resize-images/language/README.md

 # Translations

-All messages displayed to the user will be read from a JSON file named after the locale set in the *'language'* variable
+All messages displayed to the user will be read from a JSON file named after the locale set in the *'language'* variable.

 ```
 language = 'pt_BR'